lytex/orgzly-integrations/README.md

 ## wrapper.sh
 This is a wrapper to ensure git-sync is always up

-Logs are writen in the LOGFILE specified at the beggining
+Logs are writen in the `LOGFILE` specified at the beggining of the script.

 ## git-sync.sh
+This script either:

-This script either detects any changes made to ORG_DIRECTORY through inotifywait and makes an automatic git commit or timeouts, pulls the latest changes from the server and starts listening for changes again.
+1. detects any changes made to `ORG_DIRECTORY` through inotifywait and makes an automatic git commit or
+2. timeouts, pulls the latest changes from the server and starts listening for changes again

 The script detects on Android whether Syncthing is running or not in Android.
 In the rest of environments, this behavior is disabled by setting `SYNCTHING_NOT_RUNNING=false`.